benjamincrozat/content/posts/php-is-dead-2023.md

 | [codeigniter/framework](https://packagist.org/packages/codeigniter/framework/stats) | 1,603,007 |
 | [codeigniter4/framework](https://packagist.org/packages/codeigniter4/framework/stats) | 1,661,351 |

-### Compare the ranking of Laravel and other PHP frameworks on GitHub
+### Compare the ranking of Laravel and other PHP frameworks on GitHub (CakePHP, CodeIgniter, and Symfony)

 **The most popular PHP framework on GitHub in 2023 is Laravel.**